 You should have a plan

 First things first: You need to make sure that you have a business in place.
 One that is attractive and stable enough for someone to plough their money into.
-Read our advice on a one-page business plan here.

 One of the main components of a good business plan is the research you put into it.
 You should be aware of your target audience a.k.a. your “ideal customers,” your competition, the demand for your product, and where it would sit in the hopefully hungry market.

-You need to make sure that your business sounds, and actually is, worthy of investment, aside from how stunning your designs and ideas are.
+You need to make sure that your business sounds, and actually are, worthy of investment, aside from how stunning your designs and ideas are.
 After all, would you invest in a company that sounds like it was bound to fail?
 No, you would not, because you would not want to lose any of your money.
 No one would, so remember that.

 Having a business plan is also great for your mind because it allows you to think about the trajectory of your business in a clear way.
 You will devise your business plan, so therefore by the time you’ve finished with it, you will know it inside and out.